Curated Listings for Funders

 1. Addressing the Nonprofit Sector Crisis on December 2, 2025

-GivingTuesday’s projections are solid.
-They are based on rigorous multi-sourced data analytics and media efficiency research.
+GivingTuesday’s projects significantly higher returns than listed here.
+Its projections are based on rigorous multi-sourced data analytics and media efficiency research.
 You can review these findings here.

 2. Coordinating a Large-Scale Global Vision

-Propel Philanthropy will convene a funder-to-funder conversation on this global vision in early 2026.
-You are warmly invited to participate.
+Propel Philanthropy will convene a funder-to-funder conversation on this vision in early 2026.
+Please contact us to learn more.

 3. Scaling AI Capacity Across Africa's Civil Society Networks